When it comes to open enrollment, having a robust strategy in place is key for success.

 What is ‘Active’ Enrollment?

 Active Enrollment is a benefits enrollment strategy in which every employee must re-evaluate their previous benefit choices and elect from current options for the upcoming year.
 Employees are actively going through the full enrollment process each year rather than just signing off on the same benefits as the year before.
+Learn more about active benefits enrollment here.

 Pros of Active Enrollment